Patient and Family Resources

 Children born with cleft lip and palate have more unique oral health needs.
 They often are more susceptible to having crowded teeth, missing teeth, and less bone density in cleft affected areas.
 It is imperative that these children receive routine dental cleanings, check-ups, and orthodontic oversight from an early age.
 Oral surgeons will often work with an orthodontic team in late childhood years to ensure children have enough bone to accommodate their adult teeth (See Alveolar Bone Graft).
 In the early teenage years, children born with more severe cleft lip and palate may need jaw surgery to align their teeth and bite.

 Nasoalveolar Molding NAM’s – Many craniofacial teams will implement a NAM device in your child’s treatment plan around the 1st month of life.
-The NAM is a removable, nonsurgical device that acts as a multifold tool to help children with cleft lip and/or palate.
+The NAM is a removable, nonsurgical device that acts as a multifold tool to help children with cleft lip and/or palate as they grow.
 The NAM applies pressure to the cleft, lessening the severity of the opening, as well as acting as an artificial palate for the baby.
 This allows the baby to get better suction on the bottle and enables proper weight gain.
 The NAM device is used prior to the first operation and provides a better surgical outcome.

 As a child with a cleft lip or palate begins to develop speech, their habits and speech sounds may be affected by palatal differences.
 Young children born with cleft lip and or palate can be hard to understand, often sounding hypernasal.
 They may also have compensatory articulation problems.
 Early surgical treatment, such as palate repair, often provides children with better speech mechanisms.
 However, many children born with cleft lip or palate will still need intervention after their initial surgeries from a licensed Speech and Langauge Pathologist (SLP).
 The SLP will ensure the child is developing speech correctly between operations.
 Some children may also need additional palate surgeries to help aid with proper speech (See Velopharyngeal Insufficiency).